hardhackerlabs/medup/README.md

-# dice is a markdown editor
+# Dice is a markdown editor
 This is my project to learn rust programming language, I will try to build a powerful markdown editor.

 Highlights: